Last week at the lab I received a data dump: a gzip-compressed tarball with lots

 inotifywait -r PATH -e close_write -m | mawk -Winteractive '/pgm$/ { print $1$3 }' | parallel -v -j10 'convert {} -quality 96 {.}.jpg && rm {}'

-files are done being written, then I convert
+when .pgm files are done being written, then I convert them to .jpg, and

 image conversion.
 Otherwise the image conversion doesn't keep up.